axlee484/OpenCVFaceDetection/README.md

 # OpenCVFaceDetection
-A basic C++ project using OpenCV to detect faces in an image This is a basic code used to detect faces in an image using OpenCV library and Haar Cascades' per built XML This is a Windows console version of the application However the C++ source code is generic
+A basic C++ project using OpenCV to detect faces in an image\n This is a basic code used to detect faces in an image using OpenCV library and Haar Cascades' per built XML This is a Windows console version of the application However the C++ source code is generic